 SPU receives certain services from other departments and agencies of the City, including information technology and some that are normally considered to be general and administrative.
-The Fund is charged a share of these costs and during 2023 and 2022, paid \$26,282,348 and \$22,092,298, respectively, to the City for its share of these services.
+The Fund is charged a share of these costs and during 2024 and 2023, paid \$28,485,935 and \$26,282,348, respectively, to the City for its share of these services.
 Additionally, the Fund pays a business and occupation utility tax to the City's General Fund.
-The Fund paid \$37,259,299 and \$36,215,378 for these taxes in 2023 and 2022, respectively.
+The Fund paid \$38,369,410 and \$37,259,299 for these taxes in 2024 and 2023, respectively.
+These amounts are recorded within intergovernmental payments on the accompanying statements of revenues, expenses, and changes in net position.

-The utility billing function is co-managed by SPU, Seattle City Light (SCL), and the Seattle Information Technology Department (ITD).
+The utility billing function is co-managed by SPU, Seattle City Light (SCL), and the Information Technology Department (ITD).
 SPU provides customer service through the call center and walk-in center.
 ITD maintains the Customer Information System (CIS).
 SPU and SCL bill and reimburse each other for these services.
-SPU reimburses ITD for the information technologies services mentioned above.
+SPU reimburses ITD for the information technology services mentioned above.
 Within SPU, the costs and reimbursements were shared among its three utility funds (Water, Drainage and Wastewater, and Solid Waste).
-The Fund received reimbursements related to the call center and walk-in center of \$2,280,537 and \$2,229,900 in 2023 and 2022, respectively.
-The Fund paid \$72,805 and \$82,644 for the utility billing services in 2023 and 2022, respectively.
+The Fund received reimbursements related to the call center and walk-in center of \$2,325,185 and \$2,280,537 in 2024 and 2023, respectively.
+The Fund paid \$9,816 and \$72,805 for the utility billing services in 2024 and 2023, respectively.

 Water services provided to other City departments and agencies are billed at rates prescribed by City ordinances.
-The Fund collected \$4,641,107 and \$3,961,983 in 2023 and 2022, respectively, from the City for water services provided.
+The Fund collected \$4,214,355 and \$4,641,107 in 2024 and 2023, respectively, from the City for water services provided.